 - Any increase in assets is recorded by debiting the asset A/c on the left-hand side.
 A decrease is recorded by crediting the Asset A/c on the right-hand side

 - Any increase in liability is recorded by crediting the liability A/c and decrease on the left-hand side by debiting the Liability A/c

 - Any increase in the owner’s capital is adjusted by crediting the Capital A/c

-- Profit caused increase in capital and losses decrease it
+- Profit caused an increase in capital and losses decrease it

-- All expenses have debit balance and incomes have credit balance
+- All expenses have a debit balance and incomes have a credit balance

 From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in itself.
 It depends on the nature of the transaction in each case.